 5 Signs Your Loved One Is Addicted To Adderall

 What Is Adderall

 Spotting an Adderall addiction is not a simple task.
-Many people who abuse Adderall are college students, professionals and young adults.
-These groups seem to be using Adderall as a performance-enhancing drug, similar to an athlete with steroids.
-These individuals do not seem to begin abusing Adderall recreationally, they seem to be making an attempt to ‘get things done’.
+Many people who abuse Adderall are college students, professionals, and young adults.
+These groups seem to be using Adderall as a performance-enhancing drug, similar to an athlete using steroids.
+These individuals do not seem to begin abusing Adderall recreationally; they seem to be attempting to ‘get things done’.

+5 Signs Your Loved One Is Addicted To Adderall